mbhall88/rasusa/README.md

 [quay.io]: https://quay.io/repository/mbhall88/rasusa

-You can find all the available tags on the [quay.io repository][tags].
+You can find all the available tags on the [quay.io repository][quay.io].
 Note: versions prior to 0.4.0 were housed on [Docker Hub](https://hub.docker.com/r/mbhall88/rasusa).

 ### `homebrew`